Towards the Sun (song)

 "Towards the Sun" is a mid-tempo pop and R&B ballad with positive and optimistic lyrics.
 On release, it received positive reviews from music critics who praised Rihanna's vocals and compared the song to the works of the British band Coldplay and their 2012 collaboration with Rihanna, "Princess of China".
 Commercially the song was a moderate success, peaking at 76 on the UK Singles Chart and 22 on the French singles chart.

+It was later heard in a promo for the superhero drama miniseries Heroes Reborn.

 Background

 In June 2012, it was announced that Rihanna would star in the lead role in the film Happy Smekday! with the American actor Jim Parsons.
 In September 2012, 20th Century Fox and DreamWorks Animation announced that the movie would be released on November 26, 2014.
-In June 2013, the film was retitled from as Home.
-In 2014, Variety magazine reported that, in addition to her voice role, Rihanna had created a concept album for the film which was to be released on March 13, 2015.
-It was later reported that the film's soundtrack would also include songs recorded by Charli XCX, Kiesza and Jennifer Lopez.
+In June 2013, the film was retitled from Happy Smekday! to Home.
+On May 20, 2014, the film's release date was pushed back to March 27, 2015, switching places with DreamWorks Animation's film Penguins of Madagascar.
+In 2014, Variety magazine reported that in addition to her voice role, Rihanna had created a concept album for the film which was to be released on March 13, 2015.
+It was later reported that the film's soundtrack would also include songs recorded by Charli xcx, Kiesza, and Jennifer Lopez (who also stars in the film).
 "Towards the Sun" was written by Tiago Carvalho, Gary Go and Rihanna.
 Scott Mills premiered the song on BBC Radio 1 on February 9, 2015 and it was made available for digital download the same day on the iTunes Store.
-It was supposed to be on US Top 40/Mainstream radio on March 3, 2015, but its release was cancelled at the last minute.
+It was sent to the US Top 40/Mainstream radio on March 3, 2015.